LIMUNIMI/PerceptualEvaluation/README.rst

 At each run, violin plots are created for each control group and each method.
 One plot is created for each question type and excerpt or for each question type if ``average`` option is used.
-Under each plot, there are the p-values computed with Wilcoxon test for each combination of groups or methods.
-Then the error margins and correlations are shown.
+Under each plot, there are the p-values computed for each combination of groups or methods.
+The error margins and correlations are shown too.

-Supplementary materials show plots and commands used to generate plots.
+Supplementary materials show some of the plots that can be generated.

 Linear regression
 ~~~~~~~~~~~~~~~~~